Skip to Main Content

 The most important factors that increase the risk for CAD are:

-Angina is the primary symptom of coronary artery disease.
+Angina is the primary symptom of CAD.
 Angina feels like gripping pain or pressure in the chest area.

 Some patients with CAD have few or no symptoms.
 Sometimes a heart attack may be the first sign that a person has CAD.